Frequently Asked Questions

 How are complaints about restaurant type facilities managed?

 Public health inspectors will investigate a complaint and consider the regulatory requirements and the degree of public health risk before determining an appropriate course of action.
-Complaints about specific facilities should be directed to the regional health authority in which the facility is located.
+Complaints about specific facilities should be directed to the local public health inspection office for the Saskatchewan Health Authority.

 What should one do if they think they may have contracted a foodborne illness from a restaurant type facility?

-If the individual is seriously ill, they should seek the attention of their health care professional.
-Concerns about a possible foodborne illness should be raised with the public health inspector of the RHA within which the restaurant is located.
+If the individual is seriously ill, they should seek the attention of their health care provider.
+Concerns about a possible foodborne illness should be raised with the local public health inspector for the Saskatchewan Health Authority.